This beautiful DIY Christmas Ornament is easy to make with a few simple supplies and the free O Little Town of Bethlehem printable.

 And if you are looking for more great Christmas carol printables, I have nine more right here.

-So now that you have your very own copy of O Little Town of Bethlehem, on to the ornament making!
+Now that you have your very own copy of O Little Town of Bethlehem, on to the ornament making!

 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy.